jetaggart/stream-android-bubble-chat/README.md

 In this post, we explore how to do two things: 1) create message bubbles in Android that are similar to WhatsApp and iMessage and 2) how to customize Stream Chat's [UI Components](https://github.com/GetStream/stream-chat-android#ui-components--chat-views).

-We'll customize [Stream Chat Android](https://github.com/GetStream/stream-chat-android)'s built in UI components by plugging in our own message view.
+We'll customize [Stream Chat Android](https://github.com/GetStream/stream-chat-android)'s built-in UI components by plugging in a custom message view.
 This allows us to focus on the text rendering while Stream does everything else.

 The source code is available [here](https://github.com/psylinse/stream-android-bubble-chat).
 Once we're done, we'll have a chat experience that looks like this: